Maruti Suzuki Zen

-The Maruti Suzuki Zen is a 5-door hatchback produced and sold in India by Suzuki's Indian subsidiary Maruti Suzuki from 1993 until 2006; it is a widened version of the Suzuki Cervo Mode.
+The Maruti Suzuki Zen is a 5-door hatchback produced and sold in India by Suzuki's Indian subsidiary Maruti Suzuki from 1993 until 2006, a widened version of the Suzuki Cervo Mode.
 The word "ZEN" is an acronym standing for Zero Engine Noise.
 It also stands for the Japanese word "Zen" which means 'Complete'.
 The Indian-built Zen was also exported to other countries as the Suzuki Alto.